-Providing support at home and in the local community.
+DSA provides support at home and in the local community.
 Socialising with friends and family, networking with people who share interests, holding a valued role in the community and exercising citizenship are rights and choices that DSA supports every person to explore.
 Lifestyle Support can be shared support between 4-5 people or individual support.
-The services are provided to people living in their own homes that they own, rent from Community Housing, the Department of Housing or the private rental market or special purpose built housing provided by the NSW State Government.
+The services are provided to people living in homes that they own, rent from Community Housing, the Department of Housing or the private rental market or special purpose built housing provided by the NSW State Government.
 They may be free standing homes, flats or units, co-locate villa’s, large special purpose built homes or even caravans.
 DSA supports people wherever they choose to reside.

 Shared or Group Living

 DSA can assist you to find the right type of dwelling for you that will be located in the community of your choosing, be affordable and able to accommodate you specific needs.
-If you want or need to share support to ensure 24 hours a day seven days a week (24/7) support from paid staff a four-five bedroom home may be the best option.
+If you want or need to share support to ensure 24 hours a day seven days a week (24/7) support from paid staff, a four-five bedroom home may be the best option.
 The average suburban home found in most communities can be suitable for shared support.
-A special purpose dwelling may sometimes be required to support specific needs however as modern building codes continue to be universally accessible in most aspects the need for special purpose buildings is diminishing.
+A special purpose dwelling may sometimes be required to support specific needs however as modern building codes continue to be universally accessible, in most aspects the need for special purpose buildings is diminishing.

 Why Share Support?